qruto/laravel-flora/README.md

 ## Useful jobs

-Laravel initializer provides some useful jobs to make initializing of your application much easier.
+Laravel formula provides some useful jobs to make setup of your application much easier.

 ### Create cron task for scheduling tasks